asmith26/panel-apps/create_a_plot-pyodide/README.md

 GitHub Actions will now deploy to GitHub Pages automatically on a `git push` to https://asmith26.github.io/panel-apps/create_a_plot-pyodide/app.html

-> Note: May need to clear cache when viewing apps at https://asmith26.github.io/ (doesn't seem to be a problem when testing locally).
+> Note: May need to clear cache when viewing apps at https://asmith26.github.io/ (the cache doesn't seem to be a problem when testing locally).